 I knew I was taking a risk, although frankly, I was at least as concerned about the physical effects of a dog bite as I was of exposure to rabies in the event of such a bite.
 Things like laceration, muscle damage, and the potential need for surgery weren’t very appealing to me.
 By many accounts, feral stray dogs – many of which carry rabies – do remain a problem in Ulaanbaatar, although the city has made great progress in reducing their numbers.
 They’re also abundant in the rural areas that make up most of Mongolia, including in communities of gers.
 So I simply hoped that I wouldn’t be attacked by any wild dogs while walking the streets of Ulaanbaatar, or while strolling to or from a ger in Ghorki-Terelj National Park for my scheduled lunch with a local herder.
 I did wish that I could be carrying sausages injected with a tranquilizing drug to toss towards any canines that might pose a threat to me. 🙂

-As it happened, I didn’t see a single dog in Ulaanbaatar; and I only spotted one dog near Baagi’s ger, which turned out to be docile and never approach me.
+As it happened, I didn’t see a single dog in Ulaanbaatar; and I only spotted one dog near Baagi’s ger, which turned out to be docile and never approached me.
 So my informed gamble worked out.
 No rabies for me!

 Singing in Mongolia: karaoke everywhere yet nowhere